 Pairing Jasmine Tea

 Jasmine tea pairs well with a variety of foods from sweet to savory.
 See what you enjoy most!
-You can also add honey to this tea if you enjoy a bit of sweetness in your tea.
+You can also add honey to this tea if you want a bit of sweetness in your tea.

 More Tea Recipes You are Sure to Love!